DINA-Web/guidelines/DINA-Web-API-Guidelines.md

   }
 ```

-When an external relationship is included, the top-level `meta` section **MUST** include the mapping between the external `type` and where does it resolve:
+When an external relationship is included, the top-level `meta` section **MUST** include the mapping between the external `type` and where it resolves to:
 ```
 "meta": {
   "external": [